Wuyxin/ReFine/README.md

 The trained GNNs will be saved in `param/gnns`.

 ## Explaining the Predictions
-code coming soon
+code is coming soon
 ## Evaluation \& Visualization
-code coming soon
+code is coming soon

 ## Citation
 Please cite our paper if you find the repository useful.